Questions about our products? Request information directly from a CAE Healthcare sales representative.

 Obviously, there is a pressing need to identify the root causes of medical errors and to investigate solutions that emphasize patient safety.
 Such solutions may include a fuller implementation of simulation training in healthcare.

 How to Erect a Medical Culture Focused on Patient Safety

 The National Patient Safety Foundation (NPSF) issued a report which calls for 'federal agencies to create a portfolio of national standard patient safety processes' across the care continuum, and 'to retire invalid measures that are not useful or meaningful.'

 Here, below, are the eight recommendations from NPSF towards achieving this goal.
 The full report, "Free from Harm: Accelerating Patient Safety Improvement Fifteen Years after To Err Is Human" (Boston, MA; 2015) is available here.

 Healthcare providers must be properly guided and properly trained to handle patients with the utmost attention to their ultimate care well being.
 Creating a culture of safety as a global priority means coordinating and collaborating on a patient-centric set of standards across all aspects of a patient's journey.
 This spectrum must encompass, as well, the healthcare provider's education, training, and deliberate practice as a professional.

 Simulation-based training has proven to be a viable component of medical education that can

-CAE Healthcare is a medical simulation/simulation training company that helps training institutions improve healthcare education and, ultimately, patient safety.
-The global leader in simulation-based healthcare training, product design and manufacture, CAE Healthcare successfully fulfills training solutions needs by providing high-quality patient manikins/nursing manikins; surgical simulators, ultrasound simulation trainers, and turnkey, sim center management solutions for customers in more than 60 countries around the world.
+CAE Healthcare is a provider of simulation training services and educational solutions on a mission to improve healthcare education and, ultimately, patient safety.
+The global leader in simulation-based healthcare training, product design and manufacture, CAE Healthcare successfully fulfills training solutions needs by delivering the highest-in-quality patient manikins, nursing manikins, surgical simulators, ultrasound simulation trainers, curriculum and Turnkey Simulation Center Management Solutions for customers in more than 60 countries around the world.